 And he shouted, "I don't believe you!"

-I shouted at them to "leave me alone!"
+I shouted at them to "Leave me alone!" and stormed out of the room.

 Commas with vocatives and greetings